 New York: G.P.
 Putnam's Sons, 1938.
+First Edition.
 Hardcover.
 Very good/Good.
 Decorations by Richard E. Harrison.
 New York: G.P.
 Putnam's Sons, 1938.
 First edition.
 Byrd's account of a grueling five months of isolation at the South Pole in 1934.
 Signed by Byrd on a prefatory blank leaf.
 Octavo.Original blue cloth binding, with blue titles.
 Previous owner's ink signature to the front flyleaf.
 The dust jacket is sun faded along the spine, with some chipping along the extremities and a few closed tears to the top edge that have been mended with tape on the verso.
 (Inventory #: 64759)

 Literature, Poetry, California and the West, Travel and Exploration, Archives and Ephemera, Heavy Metal